 Crispy Salmon & Wilted Chard

-During the holiday season, there are plenty of opportunities to indulge in (or labor over) long-winded cooking projects — this one is gloriously unfussy.
+During the cooler months, there are plenty of opportunities to indulge in (or labor over) long-winded cooking projects.
+Once summer rolls along, we'd rather not — so this one is gloriously unfussy.
 Basically, you whisk together a punchy vinaigrette of tarragon, Dijon, honey, and Champagne vinegar, and then use it to season everything.
 It gives the earthy Swiss chard its silky wilt, and it’s the finishing touch on the buttery, pan-seared salmon.
 It’s a simple, elegant approach, and it really pulls the dish together.